ddnexus/pagy/README.md

 - Compatible with all environments and collection types
 - It can use OFFSET, COUNTLESS, KEYSET, KEYNAV, CALENDAR pagination techniques
-- It supports server-side rendering or faster client-side rendering for popular CSS frameworks and APIs.
+- It supports server-side rendering or faster client-side rendering for popular CSS frameworks and APIs
-- It autoloads ONLY the methods that you actually use, with almost zero config
+- It autoloads ONLY the methods that you actually use, with almost zero configuration
 - It boasts 100% test coverage for Ruby, HTML, and JavaScript end-to-end (E2E)

 <br/>